Skip to content

 To help improve accessibility to hospice services, we have the following tools in place currently:

-• Currently installing Sign Live - providing British Sign Language options for those who are deaf or have a hearing disability so they can understand the care they are receiving.
+• Installed Sign Live – providing British Sign Language options for those who are deaf or have a hearing disability so they can understand the care they are receiving.

-• Recite Me - an online toolbar with translation options, easy read, audio descriptions to make our website more accessible.
-Find out more on Recite Me here.
-Access the toolbar now by hitting 'Accessibility Tools' button at the top of the page.
+• Implemented Recite Me – an online toolbar with translation options, easy read, audio descriptions to make our website more accessible.
+Access the toolbar now by hitting ‘Accessibility Tools’ button at the top of the page.

 • Interpretation and translation services – for helping you understand the care you are receiving